Martha Jane Cannary (or Canary).

 You can listen to the entire pamphlet if you’re so inclined.
 (Listen closely for some reasons to take Martha’s accounts with a degree of skepticism.
 For example, at about the 6:00 minute mark she claims to have met “William Hickok, better known as Wild Bill.”
 However, as we have seen, “Wild Bill” was actually named James Butler.
 She later claims to have been the person who cornered and captured Jack McCall although no independent reports support her assertion.)

 Although there’s no evidence to support the first part of her story about the origin of her name, we know both that the latter part is true and that by 1876 there can be no doubt not only that she was known as Calamity Jane but that she had achieved celebrity status.
-On 15 July 1876 a story from The Black Hills Pioneer, Deadwood’s newspaper, announcing the arrival of Utter’s wagon train with the headline, “Calamity Jane has arrived!”
+On 15 July 1876 a story from The Black Hills Pioneer, Deadwood’s newspaper, announced the arrival of Utter’s wagon train with the headline, “Calamity Jane has arrived!”

-It’s said that Martha developed a deep infatuation with Hickok and, like him, Calamity Jane is buried in Mt.
-Moriah Cemetery where her grave is adjacent to Hickok’s.
+It’s said that Martha developed a deep infatuation with Hickok and, like him, Calamity Jane is buried in Mount Moriah Cemetery where her grave is adjacent to Hickok’s.
 According to Michael Griske’s book The Diaries of John Hutton, “Hickok had ‘absolutely no use’ for Jane while he was alive, so they decided to play a posthumous joke on him by giving her a resting place by his side.”

 Another account published in Deadwood Magazine in 2001 asserts, “in compliance with Jane’s dying requests, the Society of Black Hills Pioneers took charge of her funeral and burial in Mount Moriah Cemetery beside Wild Bill.
-Not just old friends, but the morbidly curious and many who would not have acknowledged Calamity Jane when she was alive, overflowed the First Methodist Church for the funeral services on August 4 and followed the hearse up the steep winding road to Deadwood’s boot hill.”
+Not just old friends, but the morbidly curious and many who would not have acknowledged Calamity Jane when she was alive, overflowed the First Methodist Church for the funeral services on August 4 and followed the hearse up the steep winding road to Deadwood’s boot hill.”Â

 I certainly have more to write about some of the legends of Deadwood and about my day there and my return to Wyoming.
 For now, I’ll let you rest your eyes (and ears if you listened to the audio file) and pick things up in the next entry.